cryptuon/solanavault/README.md

 ## Overview

-SolanaVault is a high-performance blockchain compression and storage network that provides efficient storage and retrieval of Solana blockchain data with extreme compression ratios while maintaining perfect data integrity.
+SolanaVault is a **fully decentralized blockchain compression and storage network** that provides efficient storage and retrieval of Solana blockchain data with extreme compression ratios while maintaining perfect data integrity.
+Built with economic incentives and drop-in compatibility.

 ## The Problem